There was no positive intent: Tendulkar feels Dhoni should have taken charge in the middle overs

 A last over hat-trick by Mohammad Shami along with excellent death over bowling by Jasprit Bumrah saved the day for India.

-Dhoni (24 off 36 balls) and Jadhav (31 off 48) added 57 runs off 84 balls for the fifth wicket, thus slowing down the proceedings considerably in the middle overs.
+Dhoni (24 off 36 balls) and Jadhav (31 off 48) added 57 runs off 84 balls for the fifth wicket, slowing down the proceedings considerably in the middle overs.

 “There were more than 2-3 dot balls.
 After Virat got out in the 38th over and till the 45th over we hadn’t scored many runs.
 There were not enough outings for the middle order batsmen till now and that put pressure on them.
 But the intent could have been much better by the middle order batsmen,” Tendulkar said.